z3tt/Z3tt/content/post/2021-08-27_world-countries-by-letter.md

   chunk_output_type: inline
 ---

 **Next month, I am going to give a live training session for Pearson and O'Reilly called  “Hands-On Data Visualization with ggplot2”.
 For this course, I want to cover mapping with R and `{ggplot2}` for the first time.
-While searching for a cool variable to illustrate [choropleth map](https://www.data-to-viz.com/graph/choropleth.html), I came up with the idea to visualize each countries name.
-But not the full name— hat would be too silly and not insightful at all—but the first letter of each country.**
+While searching for a cool variable to illustrate how to create [choropleth maps](https://www.data-to-viz.com/graph/choropleth.html), I came up with the idea to visualize each countries name.
+But not the full name—that would be too silly and not insightful at all—but the first letter of each country.**

 While drafting the first map, it quickly became obvious that mapping color to all 26 letters (or better 25 letters since there is no country starting with X) is not helpful at all.
 A quick search showed that there are a few colorful maps, struggling with the same problem ([here](https://www.reddit.com/r/Maps/comments/jfudnt/map_of_the_world_painted_according_to_the_first/) and [here](https://www.reddit.com/r/mapporncirclejerk/comments/oujs8i/if_every_country_that_has_the_same_first_letter/)) or that do not permit to see the complete data by [aggregating rare letters](http://alphabetpassport.com/world.png).